 Once you are identified by the screening panel, you will be invited for an interview at the same time as the general applicants.
 If selected, you will complete the MMI and a standard panel interview with a team of representatives from the Indigenous community.

-Admissions Process for International Students
+Admission Process for International Students

-In September 2017, Queen’s University will admit an additional number (up to a maximum of 5 per year) of qualified international students (non-Canadian citizens, non-permanent residents).
+Queen’s University will admit an additional number (up to a maximum of 5 per year) of qualified international students (non-Canadian citizens, non-permanent residents).

 If accepted into the program, it will be the international student’s personal responsibility to ensure all licensing requirements of the country in which they intend to practice medicine are fulfilled.